drmanhatin/drmanhatin.github.io/_posts/2021-10-26-building-cross-platform-mobile-apps-on-azure.md

         <figcaption>Android Package</figcaption>
 </figure>

 The package contains 6 files.
 We will use two of them to upload our app to the play store.
-The assetlinks file is used to prove that the creator of the website has also created a phone app with which you can access it.
-This file prevents people from making phone apps from sites which they do not run.
+The assetlinks file is used to prove that whoever controls the website the app links to, also controls the app.
+This file prevents people from making phone apps from sites which they do not own.
 This file must always be accessible in the same path: https://YOURSITEURLHERE.com/.well-known/assetlinks.json

 <figure>
         <img src="/assets/images/vue3dir.png"/>